redhat-mw-demos/eap-on-aro-helloworld/README.md

 ![Create project](src/main/webapp/assets/img/create-project.png)

-Goto "Helm" and click on "Install a Helm Chart from the developer catalog"
+Click on "Create" and then go to "Helm" and click on "Install a Helm Chart from the developer catalog"

 ![Helm install](src/main/webapp/assets/img/helm.png)